 To maintain eligibility and membership in the Business Honors Program, students must maintain a minimum cumulative grade point average of 3.5 throughout the program of study and/or earn semester grade point averages over 3.0.

 Honors courses enable academically talented students to engage in a rigorous and challenging course of study while enjoying the benefits of smaller classes and closer faculty involvement.

 Once admitted, honors students are required to participate in a team-building orientation, complete at least nine credit hours of honors courses, and take the honors version of I-Core in the fall semester of the junior year.
 Honors I-Core includes an integrating exercise and is usually taught by tenured faculty.

 As seniors, honors students must complete a capstone.
 There are three options.
 Two options allow students to receive three credits: a supervised independent research project (BUS-X 496), or a senior-level leadership seminar (BUS-Z 494).
 Choices for independent research include a traditional research paper, a business plan, or an industry analysis.
 The research is supervised by a faculty member of the Kelley School.
 Topics taught in Z494 are chosen each semester by faculty and might include leadership, globalization, negotiation, and professionalism.
-The third way to fulfill the capstone is to serve as a member of the Honors Leadership Team that mentors younger students and helps coordinate events for the Honors Program.
+The third way to fulfill the capstone is to serve as a member of the Honors Leadership Team.
+The HLT is a group of top honors seniors selected from an application process.
+They mentor younger students and help coordinate events for the Honors Program.
 Students accepted into the 3/2 MBA in Accounting Program are exempt from the capstone requirement.

 Business Honors students are also required to either complete an internship or participate in an overseas study program.